Diaphragmatic Hernias

 Pathophysiology

-The pathophysiology of acquired diaphragmatic hernias includes circulatory and respiratory depression secondary to decreased function of the diaphragm, intrathoracic abdominal contents leading to compression of the lungs, shifting of the mediastinum, and cardiac compromise.
-[7] Smaller diaphragmatic hernias are often not found until months or years later, when patients present with strangulation of intra-abdominal organs, dyspnea, or nonspecific gastrointestinal complaints.
+In ADH, the pathophysiology includes circulatory and respiratory depression secondary to impaired diaphragmatic function, intrathoracic presence of abdominal contents leading to compression of the lungs, shifting of the mediastinum, and cardiac compromise.
+[15] If the hernia is relatively small, it may not be identified until months or years after the initial insult, when the patient presents with dyspnea, strangulated intra-abdominal organs, or nonspecific gastrointestinal (GI) complaints.

 Previous